M2Team/NanaRun/MinSudo/Resources/en/Translations.md

 Options:

   --NoLogo Suppress copyright message.
   --Verbose Show detailed information.

   --Version Show version information.

   /?
 Show this content.
   -H Show this content.
   --Help Show this content.

 Notes:

-    All command options are case-insensitive.
+  - All command options are case-insensitive.
+  - MinSudo will execute "cmd.exe" if you don't specify another command.
-    You can use the "/" or "--" override "-" and use the "=" override ":" in
+  - You can use the "/" or "--" override "-" and use the "=" override ":" in
     the command line parameters.
 For example, "/Option:Value" and "-Option=Value" are equivalent.

+Example:

+  If you want to run "whoami /all" as elevated in the non-elevated Console, and you don't want to show version information of MinSudo.
+  > MinSudo --NoLogo whoami /all

 ```